segmentstream-com/segmentstream-com.github.io/_docs/datasources/index.md

 This might be very handy if you need to stitch cost data with website sessions or [send cost data into Google Analytics](!/datadestinations/google-analytics).

-To enable this transformation use switch on **"Import cost data grouped by UTM"** setting.
+To enable this transformation use **"Import cost data grouped by UTM"** setting.

 Each data source might have a unique set of settings to make this transformation possible.
 You can find more info in the documentation of the specific data source.